Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Open your Database with a Form that you have already designed to use or design a new one with at least two date fields on the Form.
-Let us do the easy part of our project first.
-Copy and paste the following VBA Code into a Global Module and save it:
+Open your database and select a form you've already designed, or create a new one with at least two Date Fields.
+Let’s begin with the easy part of our project.
+Copy and paste the following VBA code into a standard (global) module, then save it:

 Option Compare DatabaseOption Explicit